milannal1m/milannal1m/README.md

   Developed [MealPlanner](https://github.com/milannal1m/MealPlanner), an iOS app designed to simplify meal planning.
 Currently working on adding synchronization features between devices using Docker Compose.

 - **🐉 Pokémon AI**
   Developing a Pokémon AI for the [VGC AI Competition 2025](https://gitlab.com/DracoStriker/pokemon-vgc-engine) using evolutionary algorithms to improve battle behavior through generational evolution.
+This project will become public after the competition.

 - **🌐 Internal Switch Dashboard website**
   Developed a website that allows users to edit switch port VLAN configurations via SNMP.
 Built with React for the frontend and Flask for the backend.